tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 Discuss the following review questions with the class.

-* What were some of the factors or interesting things about the explored historical crowdsales?
+* Name some interesting things about the crowdsales that we reviewed.

 * **Example Answer** The price of ether during its initial sale was 2000 ETH per BTC.